Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 During this year forces belonging to Simon de Montfort occupied and controlled the important Beeston Castle.

-The civil war between Henry III and the barons.
-The barons wanted to limit Henry's power and to sort out his finances which were a drain of the barons' resources.
+The civil war between King Henry III and the barons.
+The barons wanted to limit Henry's power and to sort out his finances which were a drain on the barons' resources.
 The cause was led by Simon de Montfort.

-Simon de Montfort surprises Henry III and Edward (I), with early movements of his troops on the hills above the castle.
-Henry and Richard of Cornwall defend the centre and left of the castle, but Edward attacks the lighter armed Londoners to the right and forcing them to flee, follows them off the battle site.
-When he returns, he finds that Henry is trapped in the priory and gives himself up in exchange for his father's release.
+Simon de Montfort surprised Henry III and Prince Edward, with early movements of his troops on the hills above the castle at Lewes.
+Henry and Richard of Cornwall defend the centre and left of the castle, but Prince Edward attacked the lighter armed Londoners to the right and forced them to flee and followed them off the battle site.
+When he returned, he found that King Henry was trapped in the priory and gave himself up in exchange for his father's release.
 After the battle Simon de Montfort marched on London but the drawbridge on London Bridge had been raised by the Lord Mayor.
-But Simon had the support of the Londoners who managed to lower the drawbridge allowing Simon into the city,
+Simon had the support of the Londoners who managed to lower the drawbridge allowing him into the city,

 Simon calls a Parliament where for the first time ordinary people were brought to represent the country.

 The Earl of Gloucester, Gilbert de Clare organised a tournament where Simon's sons were invited to attend.
 Angry that de Clare could put his sons in a position of danger where a murderer could take advantage, he stopped the games.
 Simon and Gilbert fall out and Gilbert moves his allegiance to the king causing a split in the Barons loyalties.